 What is the Scope of Work that this Committee is to accomplish?

-Designate Review, revise, and approve privacy, security, and data quality plans;
+Designate review, develop, revise, and recommend to the MCoC Board privacy, security, and data quality plans;

-Ensure consistent participation of recipients/subrecipients in HMIS;
+Encourage consistent participation of recipients/subrecipients in HMIS;

-Ensure that the HMIS is administered in compliance with HUD requirements;
+Evaluate the Lead Agency’s administration of HMIS for compliance with HUD requirements and best practices.;

 The MCOC HMIS Data Committee will establish a continuing relationship with the HMIS Lead to address HMIS issues and or concerns along with review of HUD changes or requirements which may need to be adopted into the HMIS governance;

+The Data Committee will review monthly reports as detailed in the Data Quality Plan and Best Practices Guide, and make recommendations accordingly.

 The MCoC HMIS Data Committee will review the annual Point-in-Time count of sheltered and unsheltered persons and the annual Housing Inventory of shelter, transitional housing, and permanent supportive housing in the MCOC area prior to submission to the CoC and HUD;